 Reasons to Make Your Own Sugar Substitute

 1. Control over ingredients – Have you noticed that those pre-made sugar substitute baking blends often have Natural Flavors listed on the label?
-That term, “natural flavors” is a catch all that can include things that basically are MSG.
+That term, “natural flavors” is a catch all that can include things that basically are MSG or other toxins.
 Not something I wish to be ingesting or feeding to my family on a regular basis.

 The packaged baking blends often have tons of added fiber too.
 I have read of folks having tons of — well, not so great after effects from eating them.
 I know erythritol isn't as natural as honey, but it is: